Does Dry Needling Work for Plantar Fasciitis?

 Other Chiropractic Treatment for Plantar Fasciitis

 Chiropractic care is a great treatment option for plantar fasciitis.
 Chiropractors offer more treatments for plantar fasciitis than just acupuncture and dry needling.
-Our chiropractors in Cary NC also use other therapies like manipulation, mobilization, ultrasound, Graston Technique, IASTM, interferential current, kinesiotape, and a rehab program to address plantar fasciitis.
+Our chiropractors use other therapies like chiropractic adjustments (joint manipulation), joint and soft tissue mobilization, therapeutic ultrasound, Graston Technique (instrument assisted soft tissue release), electrical muscle stimulation, kinesiotape, and a stretching and corrective exercise program to address plantar fasciitis.

 Some patients will recover from these therapies alone and never need to try acupuncture or dry needling for plantar fasciitis.
 Others, like in the study referenced above, undergo treatment for a while and simply don’t improve enough.
 That’s why we offer dry needling for plantar fasciitis.
 Needling often succeeds where other treatments fail.

-If you’re suffering from foot pain and are considering dry needling for plantar fasciitis give our Cary chiropractors a call.
+If you’re suffering from foot pain and are considering dry needling for plantar fasciitis, don’t be afraid to call and set up an appointment.
 The first thing we’ll do is examine the area and make sure it is, in fact, plantar fasciitis that’s causing your pain.

-If it is, we’ll get to work on your plantar fasciitis and hopefully help you avoid having to undergo a painful steroid shot.
+If it is plantar fasciitis, we’ll get to work on treating it and hopefully help you avoid having to undergo a painful steroid shot.
 Cortisone shots and other medical treatment will always be available if your foot pain not getting better with conservative care.
-Remember, we also do free 10 minute consultations if you’re curious to see if dry needling for plantar fasciitis or acupuncture for plantar fasciitis may help.

 Are you experiencing pain in other areas of your leg that may or may not be related to plantar fasciitis?
 If so, see some of the other content I have on dry needling below: